 We haven’t seen anything new in the single din market in a few years, but then Sony came out with a 100×4 watt head unit in a single din chassis!
 I will link the latest PASMAG.com review here below.

-They measure the head unit at 43.5 watts x 4 RMS; since most head units only ever had 7-9 watts in the past this is a game changer.
+They measure the head unit at 43.5 watts x 4 RMS; since most head units only ever had 7-9 watts in the past, this is a game-changer.
 Think of all the applications this opens up…

-ATVs, motorcycles, boats, and anything with wheels – the biggest issue to overcome with these vehicles is battery size and charging systems or lack thereof.
+ATVs, motorcycles, boats, and anything with wheels – the biggest issue to overcome with these vehicles are battery size and charging systems or lack thereof.
 You can now double to triple the power of these vehicles without any significant modification or upgrades to the vehicles!